LiquidityGate/lqg-ai/documents/snapshots/mip42.md

 - About Gauntlet
 Gauntlet (https://www.gauntlet.xyz/) is a DeFi-native quantitative research firm specializing in risk management.
 We use battle-tested techniques (https://www.gauntlet.xyz/product/gauntlet-risk-for-defi-protocols) from the algorithmic trading industry to help protocols manage risk.

-Gauntlet’s team of experienced quants are used to trading in milliseconds and will use their expertise to curate a series of MetaMorpho vaults on top of Morpho Blue and contribute to the sophistication of the Morpho Ecosystem.
+Gauntlet’s team of experienced quants are used to trading in milliseconds and will use their expertise to curate a series of MetaLQG vaults on top of LQG Blue and contribute to the sophistication of the LQG Ecosystem.
 The lending vaults will give users a simple and optimal way to earn yield on their assets.

 - Market Specifications